Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 In a distributed context, the proper code (software) must of course be available on each of the computing hosts, so that this host is able to run a part of the simulation.

-However installing manually everything on each host would be soon strenuous, error-prone, and could happen many times (ex: when fine-tuning some models).
+However installing manually everything on each host would be soon strenuous, error-prone, and could happen many times (e.g. when fine-tuning some models).

 With Sim-Diasca, the only prerequisite that must be available on a host before this host is able to take part to a simulation are: